rhomobile/rhomobile-docs/docs/en/4.1.0/guide/runtime_config.md

     </Configuration>

 ## Configuration settings and values
-** NOTE: The following settings effects applications that are using Motorola Webkit.
-However the settings  `CAFile` and `CAPath` in this file will be used for 4.0 native applications using the stock browser **
+> Note: The following settings effects applications that are using Motorola Webkit.
+However the settings  `CAFile` and `CAPath` in this file will be used for 4.0 native applications using the stock browser

-** NOTE: Fullscreen Mode is currently unavailable for the iOS7 SDK.
-For details and other differences, see the [Differences in iOS7](build_ios#differences-building-for-ios7) section in the [Build for iOS](build_ios) doc. **
+> Note: Fullscreen Mode is currently unavailable for the iOS7 SDK.
+For details and other differences, see the [Differences in iOS7](build_ios#differences-building-for-ios7) section in the [Build for iOS](build_ios) doc.

 <div style="width:100%">
   <table class="table table-striped table-bordered table-condensed configxml" style="table-layout: fixed !important;">
     <tr>